security-alliance/safe-harbor/registry-contracts/README.md

 forge script GenerateAccountSignatureV1.s.sol --fork-url <YOUR_RPC_URL> -vvvv
 ```

+For ERC-1271 contracts, a case-by-case signing solution will be required.

 #### Verification of Signed Accounts

-Whitehats may use the agreement factory's `validateAccount()` method to verify that a given Account has consented to the agreement details.
+Whitehats may use the registy's `validateAccount()` method to verify that a given Account has consented to the agreement details.

 ## Querying Agreements

 1. Query the `SafeHarborRegistry` contract with the protocol address to get the protocol's `AgreementV1` address.
-2. Query the protocol's `Agreement` contract with `getDetails()` to get the structured agreement details.
+2. Query the protocol's `Agreement` contract with `getDetails()` to get the address of the structured agreement details.

 Different versions may have different `AgreementDetails` structs.
-All `Agreement` and `AgreementFactory` contracts will include a `version()` method that can be used to infer the `AgreementDetails` structure.
+All `Agreement` and `SafeHarborRegistry` contracts will include a `version()` method which can be used to infer the `AgreementDetails` structure.

 # Deployment